bogdanfinn/tls-client/Readme.md

 All Clients support Random TLS Extension Order by setting the option on the Http Client itself `WithRandomTLSExtensionOrder()`.
 This is needed for Chrome 107+

-#### Need other clients?

-Please open an issue on this github repository.
-In the best case you provide the response of https://tls.peet.ws/api/all requested by the client you want to be implemented.

 ### Installation

 ```go